mholling/nswtopo/README.markdown

 The script will then proceed to download a large number of layers.
 A progress bar will show for each group of layers.
 Depending on your connection and the size of your map, an hour or more may be required.
 (I suggest starting with a small map, say 80mm x 80mm, just to familiarize yourself with the software; this should only take a few minutes.)
 Any errors received will be displayed and the layer skipped; you can run the script again to retry the skipped layers as they are usually just temporary server errors.

-You can ctrl-c at any point to stop the script; it will pick up where it left off the next time you run it, not downloading any layers that have already been downloaded.
+You can ctrl-c at any point to stop the script; it will pick up where it left off the next time you run it, skipping layers that have already been downloaded.
 (Conversely, deleting an already-created layer file will cause that file to be recreated when you run the script again.)

 A description of each layer is found later in this document.

 After all layers have been downloaded, the script will then compile them into a final map image.
 The default is to create both a PNG and a multi-layered TIFF.
 (Several output formats are possible - see below).
 Depending on the specs of your computer and the size of your map, creating a multi-layered TIFF or PSD (photoshop) image may take a long time, particularly if swap memory is hit.
 Be patient.
-If you don't plan to do any further manipulation or editing of your map, just specify a PNG or PDF as output format in your configuration file, as this will take less time.
+If you don't plan to do any further manipulation or editing of your map, you need only specify a PNG or PDF as output format in your configuration file, as this will take less time.

 Using the Output
 ================